mRcSchwering/magic-soup/docs/mechanics.md

 Specifications are the effector molecule species, whether it is an activating or inhibiting effector, the affinity to that effector.

-The exact genetic code for these domains is set when the `Genetics` object is instantiated.
+The exact genetic code for these domains is set when the [Genetics][magicsoup.genetics.Genetics] object is instantiated.
 But a user can also override the exact sequence-to-domain mappings.
 This would be _e.g._ the exact sequence which will encode a catalytic domain for a certain reaction, with certain affinities and velocities.
 In principle this flexibility allows a cell to create complex networks including feedback loops, oscillators, and cascades.

-For more details see [magicsoup/genetics.py](./magicsoup/genetics.py).
+For more details see the [genetics][magicsoup.genetics] module.
 Also see [Kinetics](#kinetics) for details about the domain kinetics and aggregations.

 ### Chemistry